 Our first post was about how our values of integrity and fairness influence our choice of products and farmers.
 The second post was all about how our company builds care for the environment into our business model.

-And this third post is about how Gathering Place builds community, here in British Columbia, and in all the places around the world where our products are grown.
+And this third post is about how Gathering Place builds community, here in British Columbia, and fairly trade and treats farmers in all the places around the world where our products are grown.